What is Microsoft DevOps?

 As your DevOps culture and CI/CD becomes more matured, you want skills more targeted to the way the automation works best versus everyone choosing their own way.

-I’m not say not to experiment, but when best wins, it will be easier for Admins to focus their training on niche skills instead of trying to pick which skills to learn from a list of 50 DevOps tools that have the same or similar outcomes.
+I’m not saying don’t experiment, but when best wins, it will be easier for Admins to focus their training on niche skills instead of trying to pick which skills to learn from a list of 50 DevOps tools that have the same or similar outcomes.

 - Experience with deploying applications to and configuring Internet Information Service (IIS) servers on Windows.